In this tutorial, we will be studying about Thread Groups in JMeter along with its different properties and configurations.

 - Stop Test Now – Abrupt stopping of thread in case of any error.

 - Number of Threads(users) – The number of virtual users to be simulated.

-- Ramp-up Period(in seconds) - The total amount of time taken to get all the thread started.
-For example - if we want each thread to be active in 0.5 seconds and there are total of 20 threads, then Ramp Up time should be 20*0.5 i.e. 10 seconds.
-We will see the benefit of using Ramp-Up period in our coming posts.
+- Ramp-up Period(in seconds) – The total amount of time taken to get all the thread started.
+For example – if we want each thread to be active in 0.5 seconds and there are a total of 20 threads, then Ramp Uptime should be 20*0.5 i.e. 10 seconds.
+We will see the benefit of using the Ramp-Up period in our coming posts.